General Convex Agreement with Near-Optimal Communication: Protocol for Fixed Inputs' Bit-Length

 \section{Protocol for Fixed Inputs' Bit-Length}

-The core idea of our approach is to reduce the number of inputs from up to $n$ valid inputs to up to a small number $\supernodefactor$ of valid inputs.
-To achieve this, we proceed in iterations: the parties are initially arranged into $N := n$ \emph{supernodes} such that each (\emph{good}) supernode holds a valid input, and we re-arrange them into $N' := N/\supernodefactor$ supernodes with valid inputs.
-We define the factor $\supernodefactor$ as $\supernodefactor := 2$ if the input space has dilation factor $\delta = 1$, and with $\supernodefactor := \log \log n$ otherwise.
-This approach leads us to the theorems below, assuming that the honest parties know an upper bound $L$ on their inputs' bit-length a priori.
-Without this assumption, a byzantine party could follow the protocol correctly with an input of arbitrary bit-length, and force honest parties to relay it.
-We remove this assumption in \Cref{section:unknown-L}, where we describe a mechanism that estimates $L$, enabling us to rely on the protocol described here.
+In this section, we assume a publicly known upper bound $L$ on the honest inputs' bit-length and we present our core $\ca$ protocol $\Pi_{\ca}^L$.
+Without this assumption, a byzantine party could follow the protocol correctly with an arbitrarily long input, and force honest parties to relay it, impacting the communication complexity.
+We remove this assumption in \Cref{section:unknown-L}, where we describe a mechanism that estimates $L$ and enables us to rely on $\Pi_{\ca}^L$, at the cost of slightly weaker resilience guarantees.